Skip to main content

 Trump’s decision to bring back the “global gag rule,” which prohibits U.S. funding to any foreign group involved in abortion in any way, such as referrals or advocacy, will cripple family planning services across the globe.

 Trump even expanded on the gag rules that had been implemented by previous Republican presidents, jeopardizing groups working to prevent the rise of HIV/AIDS.
-Michelle Goldberg explains:
+Michelle Goldberg explains(link is external):

 In the past, the global gag rule meant that foreign NGOs must disavow any involvement with abortion in order to receive U.S. family planning funding.
 Trump’s version of the global gag rule expands the policy to all global health funding.
 According to Ehlers, the new rule means that rather than impacting $600 million in U.S. foreign aid, the global gag rule will affect $9.5 billion.
 Organizations working on AIDS, malaria, or maternal and child health will have to make sure that none of their programs involves so much as an abortion referral.